rladies/rladiesguide/content/organization/events/youtube/index.en.md

 - Add the video to playlists for the language the content is in
     - we try to make playlists with content in the same language, making it easier for those interested in content in a specific language to find it

-If you are struggling with upload, writing the description etc, contact @mo again in any of the two slack communitites mentioned above, and she'll help you out.
+If you are struggling with upload, writing the description etc,  email `youtube@rladies.org`.